 Slaying the Minotaur

-He was fortunate enough to recruit an ally when he arrived in Crete – King Minos’ own wife, Ariadne.
-The queen fell in love with Theseus at first sight, and in her devotion beseeched the designer of the Labyrinth, the artist and inventor Daedalus, for advice on how Theseus might succeed.
+He was fortunate enough to recruit an ally when he arrived in Crete – King Minos’ own daughter, Ariadne.
+The girl fell in love with Theseus at first sight, and in her devotion beseeched the designer of the Labyrinth, the artist, and inventor Daedalus, for advice on how Theseus might succeed.

 Once free of the Labyrinth, Theseus – along with Ariadne and the Athenian youths – set sail for Athens, stopping along the way at the island now known as Naxos, where they spent the night sleeping on the beach.
 The next morning, however, Theseus set sail again with the youths but left Ariadne behind, abandoning her on the island.
 Despite Theseus’ inexplicable betrayal, Ariadne fared well, being found by – and ultimately marrying – the god of wine and fertility, Dionysus.